Do Moth Balls Keep Mice Away

 Alternatives to Mothballs for Keeping Mice Away

-Instead of relying on mothballs, consider these safer and more effective methods to deter mice:
+Instead of using harmful and ineffective mothballs, consider these safer, more effective methods to deter mice:

 1. Maintain Cleanliness